In this image I am essentially highlighting the biggest intellectual hypocrisy inherent with the left and their war on “selfishness.”

 No one is permitted to opt out from this scheme unless they want to change locations altogether – nor is explicit consent given to be part of it.

-To me government is the exception to every rule we apply to every other institution.
+To me, government is often the exception to every rule we apply to every other institution or individual.
 If I told you we should give a corporation a monopoly within a given region, as well as the power to take and do what it wants to the populace that surrounds it, you most likely would object to such circumstances.
-Highlight the fact that this is precisely the means by which governments operate, and the antagonism we would otherwise have at those circumstances tends to disappear.
+Highlight the fact that this is precisely the means by which governments operate (and that electoral incentives don’t fix much), and suddenly I start hearing a variety of circular arguments for why it’s “different” if government is the one doing the monopolizing.

 Basic Rationale for my Views and This Blog (I know what you’re thinking)